meshcloud/tap-prometheus/README.md

 This is a [Singer](https://singer.io) tap that produces JSON-formatted data following the [Singer spec](https://github.com/singer-io/getting-started/blob/master/SPEC.md).

-Module loads PromQL query result for every period specified, calculates an aggregation locally and pushes the result as a record.
+Module loads PromQL query result and pushes the result as a record.

 Sample config to calculate daily online peak by customer and environment: